baguette-io/baguette-olite/README.md

 =======
 # Python wrapper for gitolite

-Easy and simple to user, just `pip install baguettolite` and boom!!!
+Easy and simple to user, just `pip install baguette-olite` and boom!!!

-Using an intuitive API, `baguettolite` help you easly create users and repos using `gitolite`.
+Using an intuitive API, `pyolite` help you easly create users and repos using `gitolite`.

 ## Gitolite Setup Prereqs